Trained to serve: Maryland’s Natural Resources Police K-9 Unit

 The canines are then rewarded for their work by the department’s handlers, granting them play time with a toy of their choice.

-Millner said that he recommends handlers to utilize a variable reward system, which causes a build up of anticipation and a rush of endorphins.
+Milner said that he recommends handlers utilize a variable reward system, which causes a buildup of anticipation and a rush of endorphins.

-“Whatever motivates the dog … is what I want the handler to use,” Millner said.
+“Whatever motivates the dog … is what I want the handler to use,” Milner said.
 “Nationwide, KONG is the toy of choice — probably the dog’s favorite choice.”

 KONG toys are made out of rubber that can withstand lengthy chewing and can be filled with snacks.

-The K-9 training program is based on positive reinforcement and high praise — tactics that are most effective when instructing dogs, according to Millner.
+The K-9 training program is based on positive reinforcement and high praise — tactics that are most effective when instructing dogs, according to Milner.

 Two of the department’s dogs — Rider and Ruckus — arrived as donations from county animal shelters, while Beacon was donated by a family.